 As our CEO and President, Mr. Cashman has primary responsibility for delivering results and managing operations.
 Accordingly, his compensation is determined based on Company-wide financial, organizational and strategic goals.
 Mr. Cashman has the highest performance-based component of his target bonus relative to his base salary, reflecting his overall operational and strategic responsibilities and their direct relationship to stockholder value.
-Because we performed against our internal financial targets at 96% for internal non-GAAP revenue, 96% for internal non-GAAP operating profit and 104% for internal non-GAAP earnings per share and he achieved many of his individual goals, Mr. Cashman received 95% of his target bonus for 2013.
+Because we performed against our internal financial targets at 98% for internal non-GAAP revenue, 98% for internal non-GAAP operating profit and 101% for internal non-GAAP earnings per share and he achieved many of his individual goals, Mr. Cashman received 103% of his target bonus for 2014.
 In addition, it is also our Compensation Committee's intent to ensure that Mr. Cashman's interests are aligned with the interests of our stockholders, and accordingly, his compensation is heavily weighted with performance-based equity components.

 As described above, our Compensation Committee also relies on benchmarking data in assessing the reasonableness of the compensation for all of the named executive officers.
-Despite being compensated more highly than the other named executive officers, Mr. Cashman's base salary of \$610,000 was at 91% of the median for CEOs in the peer group.
-Mr. Cashman's target bonus was equal to 100% of base salary, compared to the peer group median of 100% of base salary for target bonus, and he was awarded a performance-based cash bonus of \$579,500, or 95% of base salary, based on our level of achievement of our internal non-GAAP revenue, internal non-GAAP operating profit and internal non-GAAP earnings per share financial targets, and his level of achievement of his individual goals.
+Mr. Cashman's base salary of \$670,000 was at 96% of the median for CEOs in the peer group.
+Mr. Cashman's target bonus was equal to 100% of base salary, compared to the peer group median of 110% of base salary for target bonus, and he was awarded a performance-based cash bonus of \$687,000, or 103% of base salary, based on our level of achievement of our internal non-GAAP revenue, internal non-GAAP operating profit and internal non-GAAP earnings per share financial targets, and his level of achievement of his individual goals.